When Love Isn’t Safe: Letting Go Without Losing Yourself

 Maybe if I just give it more time…

-But here’s what I often remind my clients:
+But here’s what I tell my clients:

 You are not too much.